kwoodham/sublime/README.md

 I am in favor of using a file system hierarchy for a wiki rather than a "flat" directory.
 This helps me keep the number of files in a directory reasonable, and I don't have to worry about clobbering a file with an identically-named file related to a different topic.
 The configuration that has evolved for me is to have an `index.md` file in each directory that provides an anchor for that topic.
 I developed a script to populate the index file with links to navigate on up the wiki to the root (see `form_index`), and another script that will check that (a) all the links in the file are valid (i.e. point to a real location) and that all files in the directory are referenced within the index (see `index_check`)

 I've also struggled a lot with deciding if I should have a time-oriented wiki (journal) or a project-oriented wiki.
-What I've come up with supports both - I have a week-based file that is auto-populated with second-level Markdown headers for days (see `wiki-template`) and can then use a combination of `link-to-heading` and `pase-wiki-link` to generate cross references.
-Assigning `open_link_under_cursor` provides a hot-key to jump between tree structures.
+What I've come up with supports both - I have a week-based file that is auto-populated with headings for each day (see `wiki-template`) and can then use a combination of `link-to-heading` and `paste-wiki-link` to generate cross references.
+Assigning `open_link_under_cursor` provides a hot-key to jump between pages.
 So this provides a way to chronicle project activities within the time-based journal, or conversely, reference journal dates/events/conversations within project information.
 The root of the system is time-based, and a hot-key assigned to `goto_today` will always take you to the current day's journal heading.

 So the directory hierarchy looks something like this: